awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 1. Now add an MFA device\.
 In the **Multi\-factor Authentication \(MFA\)** section, choose **Assign MFA device**\.
 **Note**
 You might receive an error that you are not authorized to perform `iam:DeleteVirtualMFADevice`\.
 This could happen if someone previously began assigning a virtual MFA device to this user and cancelled the process\.
-To continue, you or another administrator must delete the user's existing MFA device\.
+To continue, you or another administrator must delete the user's existing unassigned virtual MFA device\.
 For more information, see [I am not authorized to perform: iam:DeleteVirtualMFADevice](troubleshoot_general.md#troubleshoot_general_access-denied-delete-mfa)\.

 1. For this tutorial, we use a virtual \(software\-based\) MFA device, such as the Google Authenticator app on a mobile phone\.
 Choose **Authenticator app**, and then click **Next**\.